aka-baka/deck-mining/docs/deck-mining/runWin.md

 # Running Windows on the Steam Deck
 For when something really cannot work in Linux, or you're lazy to fiddle around with Lutris/Bottle/proton settings to get a VN working.
+Or if a texthook only seems to work in Windows (Trails of Cold Steel Agent hook, for example).

 There are a few options:
 1. in SteamOS, run Windows as a virtual machine (using Boxes for example)